Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • Dihydrotestosterone (DHT): >150 ng/dl.

-• Luteinizing hormone (LH) and follicle-stimulating hormone (FSH): A common pattern in PCOS is an increased ratio of luteinizing hormone to follicle-stimulating hormone.
+• Luteinizing hormone (LH) and follicle-stimulating hormone (FSH): A common pattern in PMOS is an increased ratio of luteinizing hormone to follicle-stimulating hormone.
 While LH is often elevated, FSH levels may be normal or low.
 A ratio of LH to FSH of 2:1 or higher may indicate a hormonal imbalance.

 1. Transvaginal ultrasound An ultrasound of the ovaries is performed to check for the presence of numerous small egg sacs in the ovaries.
-This is a characteristic but not sufficient feature for diagnosing PCOS.
+This is a characteristic but not sufficient feature for diagnosing PMOS.

 2. Medical consultation (Anamnesis) Based on your blood values and the ultrasound, your doctor can gain a better understanding of your cycle and provide an assessment.
-In a consultation with a specialist, you will be asked about the following symptoms of PCOS:
+In a consultation with a specialist, you will be asked about the following symptoms of PMOS:

 • Irregular menstrual cycles: Infrequent menstruation (oligomenorrhea) or absence of menstruation (amenorrhea).